6 STEPS TO GRILL THE PERFECT STEAK

 Next, your grill needs to be hot, really hot.
 A simple hand test will tell you when its ready – hold your hand 20cm above the grill – you should not be able to leave it there for more than 2 seconds.
 A really hot grill will give your steak the perfect crust.

-Feel the Steak
+Check the Steak

 Whilst steak cooking times can act as a guide, ultimately that is all it is.
 In outdoor cooking there are more variables that the cookbook does not know - how hot your grill is, how thick your steak is, and how warm it is when you put on the grill.
 Each one of these will impact the cooking time for your steak, so you need to learn to know exactly when it is done yourself, rather than blindly following a time.